enfuse-genomics/co-fuse/README.md

-# co-fuse
-Co-fuse: a recurrent fusions identification and analysis tool based on RNA-sequencing
+# co-fuse: a recurrent fusions identification and analysis tool based on RNA-sequencing

 Co-fuse implements a technique described in Co-fuse: a recurrent fusions identification and analysis tool based on RNA-sequencing.
 The program is written in R.

 ## Requirements

-In order to use Co-fuse, the following software and libraries will need to be installed:
+In order to use Co-fuse, R needs to be installed.
+RStudio can be installed by following this [link](https://www.rstudio.com/products/rstudio/download/).

-[RStudio](https://www.rstudio.com/products/rstudio/download/) with the following libraries: dplyr, tsne and gplots.
-Please follow [this link](http://www.r-bloggers.com/installing-r-packages/) to install R Libraries/packages.
+Please follow [this link](http://www.r-bloggers.com/installing-r-packages/) to install the following R Libraries/packages.

 ```
 install.packages("dplyr")